 From the wilds of Scotland to the suburbs of Surrey, we've got twenty of the UK's best natural mountain bike trails for you to follow.

-In no particular order, may we present 20 of the best mountain bike trails in the UK.
+In no particular order, may we present we we reckon are the twenty best mountain bike trails in the UK.
+Stone cold classics that need to be done.

 1. Nan Bield Pass, Lake District